tatey/LIFXHTTPKit/README.markdown

 A nice Mac OS X framework for the [LIFX HTTP API](http://api.developer.lifx.com/docs) that has no external dependencies.
 Generate a personal access token at https://cloud.lifx.com/settings.

+*Note*: This is not an official LIFX project and the API is a work-in-progress.

 ## Quick Usage

 Power on all the lights.